grinnell-cs/csc151-images/_eboards/eboard05-3.md

     (overlay (solid-circle 20 c1)
              (solid-circle 40 c2)
              (solid-circle 60 c3))))

+; Instructions: Make three concentric circles with red, a mix of red and ; blue, and then blue.

 (define red-blue-mix
   (overlay (solid-circle 20 (rgb 255 0 0))
            (solid-circle 40 (rgb 255 0 255))